voedger/voedger-docs/README.md

 ![Modern technology stack.
 Use Voedger instead all of this...](images/stack.png)

-You should not learn, choose and intergate all these technologies.
-Just use Voedger and focus on what your business needs.
-Voedger is beneficial for:
+There's no need to learn, select, and integrate these technologies.
+With Voedger, you can direct your focus towards what truly matters for your business.
+Voedger offers significant advantages to:

 **Business owners**